 Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

-New guidance from the American College of Rheumatology provides some answers for patients and their providers about these concerns.
+Guidance from the American College of Rheumatology provides some answers for patients and their providers about these concerns.
 You can read more about the guidance here.

 We also encourage you to check out our main guide: Getting a COVID-19 Vaccine: What to Know If You’re Immunocompromised for a basic overview of the COVID-19 vaccine landscape for people with inflammatory and autoimmune health conditions.
 You can also read these other resources on COVID-19 vaccines for people who are immunocompromised: